 Attach the exhaust hose from the air conditioner to the panel.

-You’ll need to be comfortable drilling a hole into one of your walls for this method.
+You’ll need to be comfortable drilling a hole into one of your walls for this method, especially if you’re using a unit with two hoses or one.
 If you don’t feel like you have the skills for this method, call a technician.

 Once you’ve identified a spot on the wall to put the vent hose, you must measure the diameter and use a saw to cut the hole through to the outside.